cryptosat/drand/README.cryptosat.md

 run **before** the script for the iss node.

-The scripts initialize the nodes using a shared secret and then proceed to poll the drand group every second to obtain random values.
+The scripts initialize the nodes using a shared secret and then proceed to poll the drand group every second to obtain random values for a total of 10 minutes.
 The results are stored in logs.
 Note that each round is configured to be 10 seconds, therefore we over sample the group.

 ## Ports